infinitechaos00/Mashiro-exploration-translation/README.md

 3. Commit changes

 ## Notes
-Note that 99% of the translations right now are machine translated.
+99% of the translations right now are machine translated.

 As people contribute translations the accuracy and fluency will improve.